tedconf/symfony-doc-unofficial/getting-started/en/04-Project-Setup.markdown

 your database on the development server, just omit the third argument.

 >**TIP**
->If you want to use Propel instead of Propel, add `--orm=Propel` when creating
+>If you want to use Propel instead of Doctrine, add `--orm=Propel` when creating
 >the project with the `generate:project` task.
 And if you don't want to use an
 >ORM, just pass `--orm=none`.